menu

 Demographics

-In terms of college education, Smithton is nearly on par with the US average for all cities of 21.84%: 20.91% of adults 25 and older in Smithton have a bachelor's degree or advanced degree.
+The education level of Smithton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.91% of adults 25 and older in Smithton have a college degree.

 The per capita income in Smithton in 2022 was $28,071, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $112,284 for a family of four.
 However, Smithton contains both very wealthy and poor people as well.
 Smithton also has one of the higher rates of people living in poverty in the nation, with 39.26% of its population below the federal poverty line.